 Any 18mm band can be attached to the Huawei Fit face.
 Other than that, there are no additional accessories for it.

-FirstBeat allows you to make your own running plan
+- Allows you to make your own running plan and guides you through it

-Multi-sport mode accommodates a variety of exercises, such as walking, running, cycling, and workouts on the treadmill
+- Multi-sport mode accommodates a variety of exercises: walking, running, cycling, treadmill workouts etc.